 Everest Three Passes Trek with Best Local Company

 Three Passes Trek in Nepal is technically not much difficult crossing the passes.
 But all this trail climbs over 5000 meters so it requires proper acclimatization to reduce the effects of Acute Mountain Sickness (AMS).
-Here the suggested hiking program is designed with considering of this major issue.
+Here the suggested hiking program is designed with consideration of this major issue.

-Another remarkable feature of this journey is to be also at the Everest Base Camp, the foothill of the world’s tallest mountain, and to hike up Kalapathar as well as Gokyo Ri.
+Another remarkable feature of this journey is to be also at the Everest Base Camp, the foothill of the world’s tallest mountain, and hiking up Kalapathar as well as Gokyo Ri.
 Both of them are smaller peaks from where the awesome close-up view of Mount Everest and other towering peaks of the planet can be experienced.

-The trekking route of Everest Three Pass Journey is almost like the circuit of the Everest region.
-It covers all major highlights of Everest Himalayan territory from stunning views of gigantic mountains to awesome Himalayan glaciers and from serene glacial lakes to distinct alpine lifestyle and vegetation.
+The trekking route of the Everest Three Pass Journey is almost like the circuit of the Everest region.
+It covers all major highlights of Everest Himalayan territory from stunning views of gigantic mountains to awesome Himalayan glaciers and from serene glacial lakes to distinct alpine lifestyles and vegetation.
 So, without doubtful Three Passes Trek in Nepal, we also can say it by Everest Circuit Trek.

 Three Passes Trek in Nepal starts from Lukla after 40 minutes mountain flight from Kathmandu following the classic route of Phakding, Namche Bazaar then towards Dingboche.
 From here it branches off Chhukung valley.
 Afterward, it rises with a climb to Kongma La Pass to Lobuche and Everest Base Camp.